-As of December 31, 2022, the Company has 6,512,087 warrants outstanding.
-The exercise price for the warrants is \$11.50 per share.
-An aggregate of 1,914,907 warrants were issued by the Company with issuance of Senior and Subordinated Convertible Notes (See

-Footnote 8 - Debt).
-Additionally, 4,597,180 warrants were issued to holders of Lakeshare founder shares, and private and public warrant holders, as a result of the Business Combination, detailed as below:
+As of December 31, 2023, the Company has 11,966,611 warrants outstanding.
+An aggregate of 5,454,524 warrants were issued by the Company with issuance of Series A Preferred Stock in September and October 2023 (See Note 11 - Preferred Stock).
+An aggregate of 1,914,907 warrants were granted by the Company with the issuance of Senior and Subordinated Convertible Notes in December 2022 (See Note 8 - Debt).
+Additionally, 4,597,180 warrants were issued to holders of Lakeshore founder shares, and private and public warrant holders, as a result of the Business Combination, as summarized below:

-- At the Closing of the Business Combination, 196,256 Private Placement Warrants held by the Sponsor, each exercisable for one ordinary share of Lakeshore at \$11.50 per share, automatically converted into warrants to purchase one share of ProSomnus common stock at \$11.50 per share.
-(Private Warrants) - At the Closing of the Business Combination, 4,100,239 Public Warrants of Lakeshore, originally issued in the initial public offering of Lakeshore, were converted into 4,100,239 common stock warrants of ProSomnus common stock at \$11.50 per share.
-(Public Warrants) - Pursuant to Amended and Restated Purchaser Support Agreement dated November 28, 2022 between the Company and Lakeshore, at the closing of the Business Combination, the Company issued an additional 300,685 warrants of the Company's common stock to founders of Lakeshore at substantively identical terms as the Private Placement warrants and the Public warrants.
-(Additional Private Warrants)
+- At the Closing of the Business Combination, 196,256 Private Placement Warrants held by the Sponsor, each exercisable for one ordinary share of Lakeshore at \$11.50 per share, automatically converted into warrants to purchase one share of ProSomnus Common Stock at \$11.50 per share (Private Warrants). - At the Closing of the Business Combination, 4,100,239 Public Warrants of Lakeshore, originally issued in the initial public offering of Lakeshore, were converted into 4,100,239 warrants to purchase one share of ProSomnus Common Stock at \$11.50 per share (Public Warrants). - Pursuant to Amended and Restated Purchaser Support Agreement dated November 28, 2022 between the Company and Lakeshore, at the closing of the Business Combination, the Company issued an additional 300,685 warrants to purchase ProSomnus Common Stock to founders of Lakeshore at substantively identical terms as the Private Placement warrants and the Public warrants (Additional Private Warrants).